-In preparing this statement the Board carried out an online public consultation and consulted a number of key stakeholders.
-The online consultation took place during the period 12 April 2021 to 12 June 2021.
+In preparing this statement the Board carried out an online public consultation between 5 April 2024 and 5 June 2024 and consulted a number of key stakeholders.

-A report providing details of responses to the consultation was considered by the Board at its meeting on the 8 October 2021.
-A copy of this report and all responses received by the Board to the consultation can be viewed on the Board's webpages, see link in Appendix 8.
+A report providing details of responses to the consultation and responses from stakeholders was considered by the Board at its meeting on the 13 September 2024.
+A copy of this report and all responses received by the Board can be viewed on the Board's webpages, see link in Appendix 8.

-This finalised version of the statement incorporates changes and updates to the previous statement which were approved by the Board on 10 December 2021 in light of responses to the consultation and advice from the Clerk to the Board.
+This finalised version of the statement incorporates changes and updates to the previous statement which were approved by the Board on 13 December 2024 in light of responses received and advice from the Clerk to the Board.

-This statement is effective from 31 January 2022 and will be in force for a period of three years.
+This statement is effective from 31 January 2025 and will be in force for a period of three years.
 It will be kept under review and revised if appropriate during that period.